-Concurrently, a proof-of-concept study in humans has been initiated with BC LisPram.
-This combination has been specifically designed for automated pump administration using an algorithm.
-This study is being conducted in collaboration with Dr. Ahmad Haidar of McGill University (Canada) and results are expected in Q3 2022.
+In parallel, a proof-of-concept study in humans was initiated with BioChaperone LisPram.
+This combination was specifically designed for automated pump administration using an algorithm.
+The clinical part of this study, conducted in collaboration with Dr. Ahmad Haidar of McGill University (Canada), has been completed and results are expected in the first quarter of 2023.